Unboxing LLMs > loading...

 ReAct: Reasoning + Acting

-- The action is executed in the environment, generating a new observation
+• The action changes the environment, producing a new observation.

 Voyager: Minecraft Agent with Skill Acquisition